HMRC Crypto Nudge Letter: What to Do Next

 The investigation lookback periods are also tiered: 4 years for innocent errors, 6 years for careless errors, and up to 20 years for deliberate non-disclosure.
 With CARF data flowing from 2027, HMRC will have the evidence to pursue cases going back years.

 - Gather your transaction history.
 Export data from every exchange and wallet you've used.
-For DeFi activity, you'll need on-chain data from block explorers — exchange CSVs won't capture it.
+For DeFi activity, you'll need on-chain data from block explorers, because exchange CSVs won't capture it.

 - Calculate your gains correctly.
 HMRC requires Section 104 pooling with same-day and 30-day bed-and-breakfast matching rules.
 A simple "bought at X, sold at Y" calculation is not sufficient.
 See our 2025/26 self-assessment filing guide → (or our complete 2024/25 guide for the now-closed year).

 - Separate income from capital gains.
-Staking rewards, airdrops, and LP fees are income (taxed at 20–45%).
-The underlying token disposals are CGT (taxed at 18–24%).
-These go on different parts of your self-assessment — and once your DeFi income is large enough, it can pull you into payments on account the following year.
+Staking rewards, airdrops, and LP fees can create income depending on the arrangement.
+Token disposals are considered separately for CGT.
+These can go on different parts of your self-assessment, and once your DeFi income is large enough, it can pull you into payments on account the following year.
 Read our staking tax guide →

 - Amend past returns if needed.
 You can amend a return within 12 months of the filing deadline.
-Beyond that, you can make a voluntary disclosure to HMRC.
-The sooner you do it, the lower the penalties.
+Beyond that, HMRC's Cryptoasset Disclosure Service may be relevant.
+The correct route and penalty treatment depend on the facts.

 How to reply to the letter